adamency/numen/README.md

 If nothing happened, you might need to specify the right microphone with the `--mic` option.
 See `numen --list-mics` for what's available.

-The default phrases are in the `/etc/numen/phrases/` directory, and you can copy them to `~/.config/numen/phrases/` where you can edit them.
-The most important files are `character.phrases` with the alphabet and symbols, and `control.phrases` with the modifiers, backspace and friends.
+The default phrases are in the `/etc/numen/phrases/` and I'd start by looking at `character.phrases` with the alphabet and symbols, and `control.phrases` with the modifiers, backspace and friends.
 Have a go in your text editor.

 ## Going Further